 After demonstrating the feasibility of the transmitter setup [9], [35], micropumps were employed as a compact transmitter alternative [37].
 We used piezoelectric micropumps, manufactured by Fraunhofer EMFT in Munich.
 The pump chamber membrane is attached to a piezoelectric actuator that is bent when a voltage is applied to it.
-The volume dispensed per pump stroke therefore depends on the applied voltage and is approximately $0\,\mu\text{L}$ to $10.5\,\mu\text{L}$ for a full pump stroke.
+The volume dispensed per pump stroke therefore depends on the applied voltage and is approximately $10.5 \,\mu$ L for a full pump stroke.
+Injections with a larger volume can be achieved by performing multiple pump strokes with a high frequency (typically 40 Hz).
+The pump has a diameter of 20 mm and a height of 1 mm.
+To enable continuous transmission, custom firm- and software was developed, that transfers data to a ring puffer implemented on the pump controller.
+By using a variety of injection volumes, the transmission could be extended from binary OOK to more complex symbols with CSK.
+In comparison to the peristaltic pump, the size of the transmitter is reduced by one order of magnitude, from the cm to the mm scale.

-Fig. 1: Overview of components used as transmitters, receivers, and to inject information particles into the transmission channel in the various testbed iterations.
-Details about each component and comparative evaluations can be found in sections IV through VII.
+Fig. 1: Overview of the components used as transmitters, receivers, and to inject information particles into the transmission channel in the various testbed iterations.
+Details about each component and comparative evaluations can be found in Sections IV through VII.